mostaphaRoudsari/ladybug-primer/text/components/Outdoor_Solar_Temperature_Adjustor.md

 * ##### windowTransmissivity [Optional]
 An optional decimal value between 0 and 1 that represents the transmissivity of windows around the person.
 This can also be a list of 8760 values between 0 and 1 that represents a list of hourly window transmissivties, in order to represent the effect of occupants pulling blinds over the windows, etc. Note that you should only set a value here if you are using this component for indoor analysis where the only means by which sunlight will hit an occupant is if it comes through a window.
 The default is set to 1 for outdoor conditions.
 * ##### analysisPeriodOrHOY [Optional]
 An optional analysis period from the 'Analysis Period component' or an hour of the year between 1 and 8760 for which you want to conduct the analysis.
-If no value is connected here, the component will run for noon on the winter solstice.
+If no value is connected here, the component will run for the whole year if using raw epw DirNormRad or will run for noon on the winter solstice if using cumSkyMtx.
-* ##### legendPar [Optional]
-Optional legend parameters from the Ladybug Legend Parameters component.
-* ##### tempOrRad [Optional]
-Set to 'True' to have the mannequin labled with adjusted perceived radiant temperature and set to 'False' to have the mannequin labled with total radiation falling on the person.
-The default is set to 'False'.
 * ##### parallel [Optional]
 Set to 'True' to run the component using multiple CPUs.
 This can dramatically decrease calculation time but can interfere with other intense computational processes that might be running on your machine.
 For this reason, the default is set to 'True.'
 * ##### bakeIt [Optional]